Domitian II: Numismatic evidence

 The only evidence for the existence and rule of an Imperial claimant named Domitianus derives from two coins.
 The first was part of a hoard discovered at Les Cléons, in the commune of Haute-Goulaine in the Loire-Atlantique department of France in 1900.
-The authenticity/significance of this particular item was much debated and as late as 1992 Domitianus was widely considered "at best a conjectural figure".
+The authenticity or significance of this coin was much debated and as late as 1992 Domitianus was widely considered "at best a conjectural figure".
 The other coin was found fused in a pot with some 5,000 other coins of the period 250–275 (thus providing incontrovertible provenance) in the village of Chalgrove in Oxfordshire, England, in 2003.
 The hoard was acquired by the Ashmolean Museum in 2004.

-In 2006, a third specimen of the same enigmatic usurper was found in the Vidin region in North-Western Bulgaria, by an amateur archaeologist with metal detector.
-A curious detail in this case is that the coin from Vidin, Bulgaria is different from the two known so far found in France and England, respectively.
-While they have an image of the goddess Concordia on the reverse, unlike the coin from Bulgaria, there is an image of the goddess Laetitia on the reverse (the inscription is respectively: LAET ...
-(ITIA) ...
-AVG (16/18mm.; 1,53g.).
-The unique coin is from a single find and be stored in the fund of Sofia National Museum of History (in the complex "Boyana"), under "Inv.
+In 2006, an alleged third specimen of the same usurper was found in the Vidin Province in north-western Bulgaria, by an amateur archaeologist with a metal detector.
+This coin's identification should be disputed, as it is neither stylistically similar nor bearing of a similar inscription as the two genuine examples.
+It is much more likely a miscatalogued barbarous radiate.
+The Bulgarian coin also depicts Laetitia on the reverse, unlike the other two examples which depict Concordia.
+The coin is stored at the Sofia National Museum of History (in the complex "Boyana"), under "Inv.
 No. 45197".
+It has not appeared in any academic publications besides those published in Bulgaria.

-The design of third coins is typical of those associated with the Gallic Empire.
-They are of the radiate type and depict Domitianus as a bearded figure wearing a spiky or radiate crown representing the rays of the sun, in reference to Sol Invictus (i.e. the sun perceived as a deity lit. '"the Unconquered Sun"').
-The representation is not realistic, but standardized and stereotypical and is very similar to that of the later coins of the Gallic Emperor Victorinus (269–271) and the earliest of Tetricus I, the last Gallic Emperor (271–274).
+The design of the two genuine coins is typical of those associated with the Gallic Empire.
+They are of the radiate type, depicting Domitianus as a bearded figure and wearing a radiate crown representing the rays of the sun, in reference to Sol Invictus (i.e. the sun perceived as a deity lit. '"the Unconquered Sun"').
+This depiction is very similar to that of the coins of the Gallic Emperors Victorinus (269–271) and Tetricus I (271–274).

 Both coins bear the same legend, IMP C DOMITIANUS P F AUG, an abbreviation for Imperator Caesar Domitianus Pius Felix Augustus.
 An unusual feature here is the absence of any reference to Domitianus's nomen or praenomen.
 Gallic Empire coins usually bear the full tria nomina of the prince celebrated the better to carry out their propagandist function.
 On the reverse, the coins show Concordia, and have the legend CONCORDIA MILITVM, a propagandistic claim that the army was united behind Domitianus.
 Again this is a standard slogan for the Gallic Emperors.